In the face of adversity – I always retreat to the kitchen. Cooking, and more specifically baking, is my favourite form of therapy.

-I spent a very happy afternoon in the kitchen and by the time my husband arrived home – the house smelt fantastic.
-I met him at the door.
-“Wow does it smell good in here,” he said.
-I offered him a drink.
-He looked delighted.
-Then I told him the rest of the story.
+I spent a very happy afternoon in the kitchen and by the time my family arrived home – the house smelt fantastic.

 But I don’t reserve cooking or baking just for times of duress.
 I cook when I’m happy too.
 Like when my eldest daughter recently came home for the weekend.
 I made this pressed-crust fruit tart to serve for dessert at Sunday brunch.
 It’s simple and elegant and even more importantly, delicious.

 Pressed-Crust Pear and Plum Tart

 2-3 ripe pears, washed and sliced, skins on

 2 large plums, washed and sliced, skins on

 whipped cream and or Greek yoghurt to garnish

 Heat oven to 350 deg F. Butter a large tart tin – mine is a thing of beauty with a removable base.
 But use whatever you like.
 A large glass pie plate would work perfectly well.